 - 10 ounces very hot water (but not boiling)

 - Combine the matcha powder, coconut sugar and coconut butter in a medium-sized mug.

-You shouldn’t use boiling water with matcha powder.
-Instead, use really hot water that is not boiling or simmering.
+- You shouldn’t use boiling water with matcha powder.
+Instead, use really hot water that is not boiling.

 - If you want to make an iced matcha latte, let it cool for a few minutes and then pour your prepared matcha latte over ice cubes.